-Ms. Ortega Rodriguez desperately hoped that her short trip to the United States with her family over the 2016-17 holiday season would allow Guillermo time to begin accepting that she was leaving him and moving on from her and their relationship.
-However, soon after she returned to Colombia around January 2017, Guillermo called her and vowed to not leave her in peace until she reunited with him.
-In the period that followed, when Ms. Ortega Rodriguez wasn’t searching for a job, she was hiding at home in fear of Guillermo’s revenge.
-Meanwhile, Guillermo continued to call her regularly and let her know that he was surveilling her—describing with chilling accuracy the clothes she was wearing and where she had been.
-Ms. Ortega Rodriguez begged Guillermo to leave her alone.
-In response, Guillermo threatened to kill her and her family if she was ever with another man.
+Ms. Stern desperately hoped that her short trip to the United States with her family over the [DATE] holiday season would allow Mateo time to begin accepting that she was leaving him and moving on from her and their relationship.
+However, soon after she returned to Colombia around [DATE], Mateo called her and vowed to not leave her in peace until she reunited with him.
+In the period that followed, when Ms. Stern wasn’t searching for a job, she was hiding at home in fear of Mateo’s revenge.
+Meanwhile, Mateo continued to call her regularly and let her know that he was surveilling her—describing with chilling accuracy the clothes she was wearing and where she had been.
+Ms. Stern begged Mateo to leave her alone.
+In response, Mateo threatened to kill her and her family if she was ever with another man.

-In around July 2017, after Guillermo tracked her down to her new place of employment, he waited for her there, grabbed her, and threatened that he would maim her with acid and kill her if she did not return to him within the month.
-Seeing the hatred in his face as he made these threats against her—seeing him “transformed into a monster” as he spoke—escalated her fear and belief that Guillermo would truly follow through with his threats to maim her with acid and to murder her and her family if she did not return to him within the month.
+In around [DATE], after Mateo tracked her down to her new place of employment, he waited for her there, grabbed her, and threatened that he would maim her with acid and kill her if she did not return to him within the month.
+Seeing the hatred in his face as he made these threats against her—seeing him “transformed into a monster” as he spoke—escalated her fear and belief that Mateo would truly follow through with his threats to maim her with acid and to murder her and her family if she did not return to him within the month.

-Ms. Ortega Rodriguez was petrified for her life, but that she knew she could not seek protection from the Colombian government.
-Ms. Ortega Rodriguez had experienced first-hand the Colombian government’s failure and indifference with regard to protecting women from sexual and domestic violence.
-A few years prior to meeting Guillermo, she had been raped, and reported the rape the police, identifying the man who raped her.
+Ms. Stern was petrified for her life, but that she knew she could not seek protection from the Colombian government.
+Ms. Stern had experienced first-hand the Colombian government’s failure and indifference with regard to protecting women from sexual and domestic violence.
+A few years prior to meeting Mateo, she had been raped, and reported the rape the police, identifying the man who raped her.
 However, the police’s refusal to take her or her complaint seriously, together with the prosecutor and defense attorneys’ attempts to negotiate a paid settlement with her in exchange for withdrawing her complaint, proved to her that Colombian police and government officials do not believe violence against women is something deserving of their intervention and protection.
-Ms. Ortega Rodriguez also feared Guillermo’s lifelong friends from military school, many of whom were now working with the police, military, and government.
-Guillermo had told her many times that these friends could help him track her down, maim her, and even kill her and her family with no consequence.
-Ms. Ortega Rodriguez also has friends, and had heard stories about other women in Colombia, who sought government protection against their abusive partners, only to find that the government took no action, or barely punishes their attacker, or that their attacker comes back to harm the women even worse than before for having made a complaint.
-Ms. Ortega Rodriguez states that these experiences solidified her fear that the Colombian government will not protect her from Guillermo’s threats to use his military school connections in the police, military, and government, to find her, maim her, and kill her.
-Ms. Ortega Rodriguez had no choice but to flee to the United States before the end of Guillermo’s ultimatum.
+Ms. Stern also feared Mateo’s lifelong friends from military school, many of whom were now working with the police, military, and government.
+Mateo had told her many times that these friends could help him track her down, maim her, and even kill her and her family with no consequence.
+Ms. Stern also has friends, and had heard stories about other women in Colombia, who sought government protection against their abusive partners, only to find that the government took no action, or barely punishes their attacker, or that their attacker comes back to harm the women even worse than before for having made a complaint.
+Ms. Stern states that these experiences solidified her fear that the Colombian government will not protect her from Mateo’s threats to use his military school connections in the police, military, and government, to find her, maim her, and kill her.
+Ms. Stern had no choice but to flee to the United States before the end of Mateo’s ultimatum.